What Makes the Churches of Christ Unique?

-In our class we're answering various questions about the Bible and religion that we have been asked by others.
+In this study I am answering various questions about the Bible and religion that have been asked by others.
 When answering these I've told you to observe the ground rules:

 - Keep it biblical

 - Be patient

 Of course these rules can't always be practiced.
 For example: